morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * Clone the pipleline, and then change the source, which is a lot of manual work and cannot scale so well.

 * Using cloudFormation template and change the source to different branch.

+## Jenkins

+Working in the way of master and workers.
+Master and slave can be in a server.
+But when more jobs, such as code build, request to Jenkins, then it is better to have more workers in other instances.